-The proposed footprint is relatively small and located on an almost level plain at about 840m above mean sea level.
+The proposed footprint is located on an almost level plain with a slight slope (average slope 0.1%) from west to east (draining towards the Swartmodder Road and the small tributary to the Orange River, east of this road).
+The site is located about 835m above mean sea level.
 Topography and slope are not expected to have any significant effect on fauna and flora species encountered.